misken/c19/README.md

 ## Some stuff I created that's in this repo

+### Capacity driven census and admission adjustments to chime model

+Woke up in the middle of the night and an idea came to me for adjusting census and admissions.
+Thought about it, couldn't sleep and figured I'd get my rough ideas down in writing.

+Basic idea is that underlying epidemic has its dynamics that will play out almost independent of resources.
+But for capacity constrained resources it seems like there are three phases.
+Let's just use hospital beds as the example resource.

+#### growth phase - haven't hit capacity yet

+In this phase, we have the "zero census" problem with the underlying model.
+But if we are in growth phase, should be easy to just solve for t* < t0 in the basic exponential growth equation to "reconstruct" the admission history and use that along with LOS to compute census for the period [t*, t0] and thus have a better estimate of starting census at t0 as well as decent approximation of the mix of how far along those patients are in there stay to better model them leaving - as opposed to assuming all patients at t0 just started there stay, which causes a weird census spike at start of model projections.

+#### flat phase - at capacity

+At this stage, no matter how many admits predicting by underlying SIR model, we have our max admission rate, A* and max census C*.
+We will stay in this state until the underlying SIR model has admission rate A < A*.
+So, resource use is flat.

+#### decay phase

+When A < A*, the underlying growth rate in the epidemic must be slowing and now, we can use A to compute census in normal way.

+I'm going to try to hack a procedure together uses standard outputs from the current chime model to implement these ideas.
+If things look good, we can float our approach to the chime team for that thoughts and potential adoption.
+It would likely require user to input guesstimate of capacity for each resource being modelled.

 ### run_sim_chime_scenario.py

 We adapted the CLI application in the CHIME project (https://github.com/CodeForPhilly/chime).